 Savilles Estate Agents suggest that prime property prices in central London could experience a two per cent fall, with prices in outer London predicted to experience a larger drop of five per cent.
 Mainstream property across the whole of the UK is expected to experience a 10 per cent fall in prices.

-If you want to sell in the next year, it’s important to be aware of the predicted price drops and declining demand, and market your property appropriately.
+If you want to sell in the next year, it’s important to be aware of the predicted price drops and declining demand, and market your property appropriately, according to Garrett Whitelock, a leading estate and letting agents in Shad Thames.
 To avoid your property sitting on the market for an extended period of time, it’s important to price competitively.

 Ensure your property is looking its best